 Do you want a no-cost efficiency assessment of your home and installation of free energy and water-saving measures?
-Then call 510-665-1501 ext.
-10 to reserve your no-cost Green House Call or sign up here:
+Then call 510-665-1501 and press 5 to reserve your no-cost Green House Call or sign up below:

 Your CYES Green House Call with our friendly and professional youth Energy Specialists will consist of:

 - A walk through of the house with the client; looking for energy saving opportunities

 - Replacing all incandescent bulbs with FREE energy-saving compact fluorescent versions (which use about a 1/4 of the energy!)